 Mural at Garissa University, Kenya, May 2017, (photo credit: Zoltán Glück)

-The first project is my book manuscript, Recolonizing Security: An Anthropology of the War on Terror in Kenya, which is a study of how counterterrorism is destabilizing contemporary East Africa.
+The first project is my book manuscript, The Long War on Terror: Decolonization and Recolonization in Kenya, which is a study of the long history of counterinsurgency and state-making in East Africa and ethnographic study of the social transformations wrought by the so-called Global War on Terror.
 Drawing on 17 months of ethnographic and archival research and over 135 interviews, I examine the aftermaths of terrorist attacks, the emergence of a new “counterterrorist consensus” in Kenyan politics, and the spatial impacts of security as cities and frontier zones are transformed by counterterrorism.
 Since the US Embassy bombings in 1998, Nairobi has become a major regional node in the global War on Terror.
 Now, as civil society organizations are increasingly conscripted into fighting “violent extremism,” I argue that counterinsurgency has begun to permeate whole new facets of social life.
 Ultimately, my research shows how Kenya has integrated counterterrorism as a central logic of its statecraft and how the resulting endless war with Al-Shabaab has re-shaped cities, civil society, and state institutions.
 For this project, I have received support from the Fulbright IE, the Social Science Research Council Mellon/IDRF, the Wenner-Gren Foundation, and a Mellon/American Council of Learned Societies Dissertation Completion Fellowship.

 “Save the Elephants” march, Nairobi, 2015 (photo credit: Zoltán Glück)